 Legionnaires’ disease, also referred to as Legionella pneumonia has several life-threatening complications, which include, but are not limited to, the following:

-Some cases of LD go undiagnosed because every case of severe pneumonia is not tested.
-We would like to see a stronger recommendation from the CDC that all cases of pneumonia from an unknown source be tested for detection of legionellosis.
-In addition, both a urinary antigen test AND a culture of respiratory secretion should be done.
+Every case of severe pneumonia is not tested to see if it is LD.
+This means there may be hundreds of people a year who are not diagnosed.
+Our lawyers would like to see a stronger recommendation from the CDC that all cases of pneumonia from an unknown source be tested for detection of legionellosis.
+We also believe both a urinary antigen test AND a culture of respiratory secretion should be done to make sure there is an accurate diagnosis.

-There have been cases of a baby contracting this dangerous form of pneumonia from water birth pools used during delivery.
+There have been cases of babies contracting this dangerous form of pneumonia from water birth pools used during delivery.
+You should discuss this with your health care professional if you are considering this kind of delivery.

 Fred Pritzker and his team of Legionnaires’ disease lawyers help clients get compensation.
 We have represented clients in several states, and we are not paid unless you win.